What we offer

 In the summer term, we liaise with all the local schools to ensure that each child has a smooth transition for the next part of their journey.
 We have had positive feedback about the good progress that the children then go on to make.

-Both rooms have direct access to our playground.
+Both rooms have direct access to our garden.
 This space had a full makeover in 2017 and was designed with young children in mind.
 The artificial surface means that the children are able to access the space in all weather conditions.
 The direct access means that the children can partake in free flow and are able to choose whether to play indoors or outdoors for the majority of the session.
 We have a good variety of outdoor equipment which we use to support the children in their play.
 From hoops, beanbags and bikes to large construction opportunities.
 We have a mud kitchen, where children can use their imagination and explore a variety of textures and smells in their creations.
 There is plenty to keep young minds occupied and physical bodies satisfied!

 We are also lucky enough to be able to offer the children a covered outside area, our outdoor classroom.
 This area is set up with our sand tray and music station and offers an alternative option for children who want to play undercover out of the sun, wind or rain.